Great, let’s get started

 How do I file a total permanent disability claim?

 You can file a claim directly to your insurer.
 If you’re a Policywise client, you can opt to file your claim through us and we will contact your insurer for you.
-We will be here to assist you throughout the entire claims process.
+We’re here to assist you throughout the entire claims process.

 How are total permanent disability benefits paid out?